2013 – 2014

 5. complete an interview with the assistant department chairperson.

 The department offers an innovative and flexible program for registered nurses who wish to earn a baccalaureate degree in nursing.
-The program, which varies in length depending on the number of credits a student transfers in, features one night per week of nursing courses and individualized clinical arrangements.
+The program, which varies in length depending on the number of credits a student transfers in, features one night per week of nursing courses and individualized clinical arrangements, as well as distance education classes.
 Students receive credit for nursing and other courses as well as an option of a portfolio assessment for clinical experience.

 In order to be employed in professional nursing in the Commonwealth of Pennsylvania, students must apply for a temporary practice permit through the State Board of Nursing.